stefsot/LuaDotAssembly/README.md

 ## Lua 5.2 assembler and dissambler in a compact and single class file written in C#

 LuaDotAssembly provides a simple and compact object-oriented API for serializing, manipulating and deserializing Lua 5.2 bytecode.
-It targeta the official bytecode as specified by https://www.lua.org/ and therefore doesn't work for LuaJIT bytecode.
+It targets the official bytecode as specified by https://www.lua.org/ and therefore doesn't work for LuaJIT bytecode.

 The code can be modified to support both Lua 5.1 and Lua 5.3 as the differences are very minor but a generic assembler for Lua 5.X is outside the scope of this project.